Ménière's disease: Prognosis

 Ménière's disease usually starts confined to one ear; it extends to both ears in about 30% of cases.
-People may start out with only one symptom, but in MD all three appear with time.
+People may start out with only one symptom, but in Ménière's disease all three appear with time.
 Hearing loss usually fluctuates in the beginning stages and becomes more permanent in later stages.
-MD has a course of 5–15 years, and people generally end up with mild disequilibrium, tinnitus, and moderate hearing loss in one ear.
+Ménière's disease has a course of 5–15 years, and people generally end up with mild disequilibrium, tinnitus, and moderate hearing loss in one ear.

 As of 2020, there has been no recent major breakthrough in the pathogenesis research of Ménière's disease.

 Epidemiology

-From 3 to 11% of diagnosed dizziness in neuro-otological clinics are due to MD.
-The annual incidence rate is estimated to be about 15 cases per 100,000 people and the prevalence rate is about 218 per 100,000, and around 15% of people with Meniere's disease are older than 65.
-In around 9% of cases, a relative also had MD, indicating a genetic predisposition in some cases.
+From 3 to 11% of diagnosed dizziness in neuro-otological clinics are due to Ménière's disease.
+The annual incidence rate is estimated to be about 15 cases per 100,000 people and the prevalence rate is about 218 per 100,000, and around 15% of people with Ménière's disease are older than 65.
+In around 9% of cases, a relative also had Ménière's disease, indicating a genetic predisposition in some cases.

-The odds of MD are greater for people of white ethnicity, with severe obesity, and women.
-Several conditions are often comorbid with MD, including arthritis, psoriasis, gastroesophageal reflux disease, irritable bowel syndrome, and migraine.
+The odds of Ménière's disease are greater for people of white ethnicity, with severe obesity, and women.
+Several conditions are often comorbid with Ménière's disease, including arthritis, psoriasis, gastroesophageal reflux disease, irritable bowel syndrome, and migraine.